knative/build/docs/auth.md

 This document serves to define how authentication is provided during execution of a build.

-Two basic types of authentication are supported, using the Kubernetes-native
-types:
+The build system supports two types of authentication, using Kuberernetes' first-class `Secret` types:

 * `kubernetes.io/basic-auth`
 * `kubernetes.io/ssh-auth`